 Ahrefs content explorer is quite different than any other content explorer you have ever used.

 This one is designed for finding easy to win link opportunities and competitor analysis.
-Content Explorer by Ahrefs also let you find the most popular content around any topic or from any website.
-You can sort content based on social share or backlinks.
+Content Explorer by Ahrefs also lets you find the most popular content around any topic or from any website.
+You can sort content based on social shares or backlinks.

 In the search box, you can type any topic, and it will show you the most shared content on the web.
 You can filter the results by date and language or pick from available filters.
 You can also include or exclude certain domains from the results to refine your search.